Eve of the Daleks

-"Eve of the Daleks" is the first of the 2022 specials of the British science fiction television programme Doctor Who, which was broadcast on BBC One on 1 January 2022.
+"Eve of the Daleks" is the first of three special episodes that followed the thirteenth series of the British science fiction television programme Doctor Who.
+The episode was first broadcast on BBC One on 1 January 2022 as Doctor Who's annual holiday special.
 It was written by Chris Chibnall, and directed by Annetta Laufer.
-The episode follows the thirteenth series as a New Year’s Day special.
+It is the third and final part of a loose trilogy that developed in previous festive specials.